Use these resume objective examples and resume summary examples to help craft your own unique resume.

-In the past, most job seekers included a career objective on their resumes to tell hiring managers what type of position they were looking for.
+In the past, most job seekers included a career objective on their resumes to tell hiring managers what types of position they were looking for.
 A more recent trend is to include a summary statement or a professional profile in place of the objective.
 However, some job seekers include both an objective and a summary.
 Regardless of which you choose to include, this area should:

 Why would you choose to include one statement over the another for your resume?
 Here are some examples.

-Julie chose to include a career profile to summarize her experience and highlight the key things she wants the hiring manager to know about her.
+Lily chose to include a career profile to summarize her experience and highlight the key things she wants the hiring manager to know about her.
 She used a bulleted list to make it easy to scan.

-Hope used an objective to tell hiring managers what type of position she is interested in.
+Ashley used an objective to tell hiring managers what type of position she is interested in.

 Consider the following as you decide which approach to take on your own resume.

 However, many job seekers still include it along with a professional summary, especially if they are new to the workforce.
-Note that whether or not employers expect to see a career objective on your resume is partly dependent on your field.
+Note that whether employers expect to see a career objective on your resume is partly dependent upon your field.
 In some fields, like education, job applicants are still expected to include an objective.